Disabled California seniors in complex left behind in outage

 The outages turned urban highways dark and blackened shopping malls once glittering with light.
 People stocked up on batteries, water and gas and lamented the spoiled food in refrigerators.

-But the backouts are more challenging for older and disabled residents who lack the transportation and money to rush out for ice and groceries, said John Geoghegan, head of the Hamilton Tenant Association.
+But the blackouts are more challenging for older and disabled residents who lack the transportation and money to rush out for ice and groceries, said John Geoghegan, head of the Hamilton Tenant Association.

 He said about a third of the Villas' 140 residents are too old, sick or cognitively impaired to care for themselves during an extended outage.
 He alleges the property management company VPM "abandoned" its tenants.